Transfers and Terminal Layout at Rome Fiumicino Airport

 Airlines by terminal

 At Fiumicino Airport, terminals are always designated for specific airlines.
-The division between Schengen and non-Schengen flights always takes place after the security checkpoint at each terminal.
+The separation of flights within and outside the Schengen Area always takes place after security checks at each terminal.

 - Terminal 1 – Aegean Airlines, Aeroitalia, Air Baltic, Air Europa, Air France, Air Malta, Ablastar, Eurowings, Iberia, ITA Airways, KLM, Luxair, Norwegian, Ryanair, TAP Portugal, Volotea, Vueling and Wizz Air